HypnoTherapist/ebay/README.md

 ==========
 forked from jeffrey's repo.

-Work in progress to get it working with odoo V8 & V9
+Aim is to get it working with odoo V8 & V9